ChordPro/chordpro/docs/content/ChordPro-Configuration-PDF.md

 ## Even/odd page printing

 Pages can be printed neutrally (all pages the same) or with differing left and right pages.
-This affects the page titles and footers.
+This affects the page titles and footers, and the page margins.

         "even-odd-pages" : 1,

-The value 1 means the first page is right, the second page is left, and so on.
+The default value is `1`, which means that the first page is right, the second page is left, and so on.
 The value -1 means the first page is left, the second page is right, and so on.
 The value 0 makes all pages the same (left).